sait-wbdv/fall-2023/src/lib/content/assessments/cpnt-262/05_assignment-1.md

 - JS is in 'use strict' mode
 - Code indentation and whitespace has been well organized
 - Minimal error handling is used in functions
+- Code has been pushed in at least 4 commits with descriptive and accurate commit messages

 <h2>Submission Instructions</h2>